vegaprotocol/specs/specs/0000-mm-mechanics.md

 - [ ] the revised fee amount and set of orders are processed.

-When `actual-reduction-amount = 0`:
-    - [ ] the previous market making commitment is retained
-    - [ ] any other details contained within the new transaction is ignored by the network, i.e.
-        - [ ] the new fee bid is ignored
-        - [ ] the new market maker orders are ignored
+When `actual-reduction-amount = 0` the transaction is still processed for any data and actions resulting from the transaction's new fees or order information.

 ## FEES